github/docs/content/rest/overview/libraries-for-the-rest-api.md

 ---
-title: Libraries
+title: Libraries for the REST API
+shortTitle: Libraries
-intro: 'You can use the official Octokit library and other third-party libraries to extend and simplify how you use the {% ifversion fpt or ghec %}{% data variables.product.prodname_dotcom %}{% else %}{% data variables.product.product_name %}{% endif %} API.'
+intro: 'You can use the official Octokit libraries and other third-party libraries to extend and simplify how you use the {% data variables.product.company_short %} API.'
 redirect_from:
   - /libraries
   - /v3/libraries
+  - /rest/overview/libraries
 versions:
   fpt: '*'
   ghes: '*'